Algorithmic homeomorphism of 3-manifolds as a corollary of geometrization: Homeomorphism is recursive

 If $W$ is a prime 3-manifold, then its JSJ decomposition is modelled by a labelled graph $\Gamma$, whose vertices represent JSJ components and whose edges represent connecting tori.
+Each vertex is labelled by the homeomorphism type of its component, which is either Seifert-fibered or hyperbolic.
+In addition, each edge is decorated with gluing data and peripheral data which will be described precisely in the proof of \Thm{th:main} below.

-(This graph structure inspired the term ``graph manifold" for a manifold whose components are all Seifert-fibered \cite{Waldhausen:gruppen}.
-Ironically, geometrization shows that the same graph concept is important for all prime 3-manifolds.)
-Each vertex is labelled by the homeomorphism type of component, which is either Seifert-fibered or hyperbolic.
+\begin{remark} This graph structure inspired the term \emph{graph manifold} for a prime 3-manifold whose JSJ components are all Seifert-fibered \cite{Waldhausen:gruppen}.
+This terminology is standard but ironic, since geometrization shows that the same graph concept is important for all prime 3-manifolds. \end{remark}

-The labelled graph $\Gamma$ is an invariant of $W$, which at first glance may seem like a complete invariant, provided that the homeomorphism problem for a JSJ component is recursive.
+The labelled graph $\Gamma$ is an invariant of $W$, which at first glance may seem like a complete invariant, provided that the homeomorphism problem for each JSJ component is recursive.
 However, it is not that simple, because we have to know the allowed permutations of the torus boundary components of a JSJ component $N$, and the allowed homeomorphisms of each torus boundary component.
-Theorems~\ref{th:seifhom} and \ref{th:hyphom} stated here provide this extra information.

-\begin{theorem}[SWJSJ {\cite[Ch.
-VI]{Jaco:lectures}}] Suppose that $N$ is an oriented, Seifert-fibered 3-manifold which is either closed or compact with torus boundary components.
-Suppose that $N$ is neither a solid torus nor a thickened torus.
-Then: \begin{description} \item[1.]
-The oriented homeomorphism type of $N$ is recursive. \item[2.]
-If $N$ has boundary, then its boundary components can be freely permuted by orientation-preserving homeomorphisms. \item[3.]
-Suppose that $N$ has boundary, that $N \not\cong K^2 \ltimes I$, and that $f:N \to N$ is an orientation-preserving homeomorphism that sends every boundary torus to itself.
-The matrices of the mapping class group elements induced by $f$ are all of the form

-where $\lambda \in \{\pm 1\}$. \item[4.]
-Suppose that $N$ and $f$ are as in claims 3.
-If the Seifert base of $N$ is orientable, then $\lambda$ is the same for every boundary component, and the case $\lambda = -1$ with $n=0$ for every boundary component is achievable.
-If the Seifert base is not orientable, then $n=0$, and $\lambda$ is unrestricted for every boundary component. \item[5.]
-If $N \cong K^2 \ltimes I$, then it has a distinguished Seifert fibration whose base is a disk with two singular fibers.
-Using this fibration, claims 3 and 4 apply. \end{description} \end{theorem}

-\begin{theorem} Suppose that $N$ is an oriented, hyperbolic 3-manifold which either closed or cusped.
-Then the mapping class group of $N$ is its isometry group.
-It is a finite group and its computation is recursive.
-If $N_1$ and $N_2$ are two such manifolds, then they are homeomorphic if and only if they are isometric, and recognizing this condition is recursive. \end{theorem}

-\Thm{th:hyphom} will be proven in the next section.
-Otherwise, we are ready to prove \Thm{th:main}.
+Finally, we need to deal with the special case that $N$ is either $K^2 \ltimes I$ or $S^1 \times S^1 \times I$ and thus has more than one Seifert fibration.